Drake (musician): Health and residences

-Drake lives in Toronto, Ontario, in a 35,000-square-foot, $100 million estate nicknamed "The Embassy", which was built from the ground-up in 2017 and is seen in the video to his song "Toosie Slide".
+Drake lives in The Bridle Path, in a 35,000-square-foot, $100 million estate nicknamed "The Embassy", which was built from the ground-up in 2017 and is seen in the video to his song "Toosie Slide".
 He owned a home nicknamed the "YOLO Estate" in Hidden Hills, California, from 2012 to 2022, and bought a Beverly Crest home in 2022 from Robbie Williams for $70 million.
 He owns a condominium adjacent to the CN Tower.
 He also owns a Boeing 767, and in 2021, rented a $65 million multi-purpose property in Beverly Hills.

-Drake has a variety of tattoos, some of which are symbols associated with personal accomplishments, such as a jack-o-lantern, "October Lejonhjärta", owls, and a controversial Abbey Road (1969) inspired depiction of himself and the Beatles.
-He has portraits of Lil Wayne, Sade, Aaliyah, Jesús Malverde, Denzel Washington, 40, his parents, grandmother, maternal uncle, and son; and several related to Toronto, including the CN Tower and the number "416".

 On August 18, 2021, Drake revealed he contracted COVID-19 amidst the pandemic, which led to temporary hair loss.
 He was also one of the first celebrities to publicly test for the virus in March 2020.
 He contracted the disease again in 2022, causing the postponement of reunion concerts with Lil Wayne and Nicki Minaj.